 The problem with traps is that they tend to pop up unexpectedly.
+If you notice them at all.
 The convenient thing about our intuition is its quick reaction time.
 What sounds like a perfect match can turn into serious barriers to critical thinking when our intuition itself becomes the trap.
 Let’s first take a closer look at what intuitive traps are before diving into the five most common barriers to critical thinking.

-The term intuitive trap was coined by Randy Pherson, a former intelligence analyst turned entrepreneur.
-In a 2017 paper on Cognitive Biases and Intuitive Traps Most Often Encountered by Analysts, Pherson and co-author Mary C. Boardman define intuitive traps as “manifestations of cognitive biases”.
-In other words, they’re “shortcuts or mental mistakes” people make in the process of thinking critically.
+Intuitive Traps are shortcuts or mental mistakes analysts make when while examining an issue.
+The term was coined by Randy Pherson, a former intelligence analyst turned entrepreneur.
+In a 2017 paper on Cognitive Biases and Intuitive Traps Most Often Encountered by Analysts, Pherson and co-author Mary C. Boardman list a variety of these “manifestations of cognitive biases”.

 Their ranking of intuitive traps resulted from polling nine experienced U.S. intelligence analysts with a background in national security.
 While the sample size doesn’t seem overwhelming, bear in mind that these are professionals who think for a living.
 It should give us a good indication of which traps we may want to look out for in the future and how we can spot them.